 Most small businesses aren’t prepared to spend thousands of dollars just to get started with VoIP.
-With a Virtual PBX solution, you won’t have to.
+With a cloud PBX solution, you won’t have to.

 That doesn’t mean that you can choose any company and experience overnight success.
 Great internet service, the perfect network, and top-of-the-line phones don’t necessarily guarantee better call quality.
 The data centers of your VoIP provider are a vital factor.